Maximal colourings for graphs: Vertex -periodic colouring and oriented edge periodic colouring

 \subsection{Acknowledgments}

 Most of these ideas have been developed during one of the author's visits to the Alfréd Rényi Institute of Mathematics in Budapest.
 She is grateful to Ágnes Backhausz, Peter Csikvari, Péter Frenkel, László Lovász and Giulio Zucal for the inspiring discussions that took place during her visit.
 She is also grateful to Conor Finn, Joseph Lizier and (again) Giulio Zucal for the discussions that took place at the Max Planck Institute for Mathematics in the Sciences.
+She is grateful to the anonymous referees for the comments and suggestions that have improved the paper.